jolicode/docker-starter/UPGRADE-3.0.md

     1. Update colors

-        Fabric provided nice helper for colors.
-Now we use colorama
+        Fabric provided a nice helper for colors.
+Now we use colorama.

         Before: